-Automatic watering devices such as the one included in the Battery Maintenance Kit can be used with an approved water source (Ref Fig. 25 on page 20).
+Automatic watering devices such as the one included in the Battery Maintenance Kit can be used with an approved water source (Ref Fig. 17).
 These watering devices are fast and accurate to use and maintain the correct electrolyte level within the battery cells.